ClementMadiot/freeCodeCamp_frontend-libraries/README.md

 > In this course, I learn how to use jQuery to select, remove, clone, and modify different elements on the page.

 ### <br /> <a name="Sass">Sass</a>

+> Sass, or "Syntactically Awesome StyleSheets", is a language extension of CSS.
+It adds features that aren't available in basic CSS, which make it easier for you to simplify and maintain the style sheets for your projects.

+> [!NOTE]
+> In this Sass course, I learn how to store data in variables, nest CSS, create reusable styles with mixins, add logic and loops to your styles, and more.

 ### <br /> <a name="React">React</a>